JasonTang99/p2/README.md

 ![Alt text](report/images/during_train_inf.png?raw=true "Latent Extraction")

 ## Results
-Our results showed that autoencoders and VAEs can potentially be viable alternatives to GANs in the DPMI framework, providing simplicity and stability in generating synthetic data for privacy-preserving applications, especially in applications where there is insufficient data or resources to train the GANs required in vanilla DPMI.
+The project's results underscore the potential viability of autoencoders and VAEs as substitutes for GANs within the DPMI framework.
+These alternatives exhibit simplicity and stability in generating synthetic data for privacy-preserving applications, particularly when faced with inadequate data or resource availability that poses challenges for training GANs in conventional DPMI scenarios.

 <!-- activation -->
 #### Activation Functions